 Located on Cliff Villas in Camden Town, Brecknock serves a diverse urban community: 82.4% of pupils are from ethnic minority backgrounds, and 66.7% are eligible for free school meals, which is significantly above the national average.
 This demographic context shapes the school's inclusive culture and commitment to supporting all learners, regardless of background or starting point.

-Brecknock Primary delivers strong academic outcomes, particularly in reading and mathematics.
-The most recent Key Stage 2 results show that 85% of Year 6 pupils achieved the expected standard in reading, writing and maths combined, well ahead of the 62% national average.
-Within individual subjects, attainment is notably high: 97% reached the expected standard in reading (national average not specified), 86% in maths, and 86% in grammar, punctuation and spelling.
-The school's average scaled scores of 110 in reading, 107 in maths, and 108 in grammar place pupils comfortably above the baseline of 100.
+Brecknock Primary's current Key Stage 2 results show that 50% of Year 6 pupils achieved the expected standard in reading, writing and maths combined.
+Within individual subjects, 70% reached the expected standard in reading, 70% in maths, and 70% in grammar, punctuation and spelling.
+The school's average scaled scores are 104 in reading, 104 in maths, and 107 in grammar, punctuation and spelling, above the expected standard of 100.

-For higher attainment, 37% of pupils achieved the higher standard in reading, writing and maths combined, more than four times the national average of 8%.
-In reading alone, 55% reached the high score, with 52% doing so in grammar and 38% in maths.
-These figures position Brecknock among the stronger-performing primaries in Camden and nationally, ranking 1,628th out of more than 15,000 ranked primary schools in England and placing the school in the top 11% nationally.
+For higher attainment, 10% of pupils achieved the higher standard in reading, writing and maths combined.
+In reading alone, 20% reached the high score, with 50% doing so in grammar, punctuation and spelling and 30% in maths.
+Brecknock's current academic rank is 10,755th out of 14,978 primary schools in England, with an overall rank of 10,750th.

 The curriculum is ambitious and broad.
 Leaders have designed a demanding programme of study across English, mathematics, science, humanities, arts, computing, modern languages, and religious education.
 Physical education receives at least two hours per week for all pupils, with a STEP (Space, Task, Equipment, People) approach ensuring activities are tailored to individual ability.
 All Key Stage 2 children participate in a two-week intensive swimming course designed to accelerate progress.
 Performing arts feature prominently, with a spotlight on music, drama, dance, and visual arts; the school offers orchestra and a variety of music clubs alongside core lessons.